-Before you register for a developer account and start coding, thinking through a few questions will help you select the most appropriate tools from the SmartVault API for your situation.
-Specifically, this process will define the authentication scheme, the interaction method, and the integration model that is best suited to your needs.
+However, before you register for a developer account and start coding, you will need to consider an appropriate authentication scheme, the interaction method, and the integration model that is best suited to your needs.

 If you’re building a server-to-server application, you will want to use Autonomous Authentication which is based on RSA keypairs.
 In general, Autonomous Authentication is suitable in situations where you can completely control a private key.

-Using this approach, your application will authenticate to SmartVault using public/private keys, and all communication will be done over HTTPS using TLS 1.3.
+Using this authentication scheme, your application will authenticate to SmartVault using public/private keys and all communication will be done over HTTPS using TLS 1.3.

 Direct EntryWith a rich application (e.g., a command-line or WinForms application), registering a callback can be difficult or impossible.
 In these situations, your application will make an API call to request a PIN on the user’s behalf.
 The SmartVault server will reply with a URI that the user can follow to retrieve a PIN, which is in turn manually entered into your application.
 The PIN is then used to authenticate each API call for that user.